 2. Determine what type of business entity to set up

-- The different business entities:
+The different business entities include:

 In this business structure, you run the business alone and are personally responsible for all of the related liabilities.

 As the name implies, in a partnership you run the business with a partner or multiple partners.
 The business is managed based on the agreement you set up.
 You and your business partner(s) are personally responsible for all of the related liabilities.

 Here, your business is a separate legal entity and only the entity itself is legally responsible for any liabilities.
 Owners are called shareholders.
 There are two different types of corporations, C corporation, and S corporation and the main difference is the way each entity is taxed.

 Below are two invaluable resources that will you most likely need as you begin your small business journey.
 These resources go into a lot of detail regarding the business structures mentioned above.
-They include the pros and cons as well as the specific steps you need to take to set up your business under of these structures.
+They include the pros and cons as well as the specific steps you need to take to set up your business under these structures.

 One last thing.
 You’ll also need to apply for a business tax ID or Employer Identification Number (EIN) on the IRS website if you are required to do so based on the business structure you've selected.

 The next thing you need to do to start operating is deciding on a business name (if you haven't already).

 FYI—Your business name is kind of a big deal!
 It will reflect your brand identity and be the first introduction the world has to your new venture.
 But before you decide on a business name, here are a few things to think about: